TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/datasheet/device/am263x/datasheet_am263x_evm.md

 - Please note that the total time taken provided at the end is not including the ROM boot time.

+### SBL QSPI Fastboot performance

+Please check out the secure boot times using the boot time calculator tool <a href="../boottime_calculator/index.html">here</a> .

 ### EDMA performance

 EDMA Memory Copy Benchmark Numbers